Introduction to Psychology

 How will you submit the lab reports?

-There are five lab assistants who are helping me to manage the labs for this class.
+There are seven lab assistants who are helping me to manage the labs for this class.
 Each one of these individuals is a bright, upper-level psychology student.
-They will run the in-person weekly lab sessions and help me grade the lab reports.
+They will be helping me manage and grade the lab exercises and reports.

 You will submit your lab reports by email directly to the TA to whom you have been assigned.
-Here is how to figure out who your Lab TA is:
+To figure out who your Lab TA is, check the Psyc 100L lab section that you are enrolled in and find your teaching assistant's name and email address below:

 Participation in Psychological Research (extra credit opportunity)